aplanas/sndiff/README.md

 `sndiff 3 4`: Compare snapshots 3 (old) and 4 (new), showing the same
 information than before.

+`sndiff`: Compare the previous snapshot (old) with the current active one (new).
+The previous snapshot selection depends on the kind of distribution (MicroOS or Tumbleweed).

 `sndiff --short 3 4`: Present the information in a compact way.

 `sndiff --packages 3 4`: Only compares packages from snapshots 3 and